Bi-Anchor Interpolation Solver for Accelerating Generative Modeling: Experiments

 We provide qualitative comparison of generated samples across baselines under different NFEs in Figure~\ref{fig:pic_experiment}.
 At extremely low NFEs (3-5 NFEs), BA-solver produces structurally coherent and sharp images.
 In contrast, baselines often exhibit noticeable artifacts and blurriness, confirming BA-solver's effectiveness in mitigating discretization errors even in extremely low NFEs.
 Qualitative results on ImageNet-$512^2$ in Figure~\ref{fig:imagenet-NFE}(c) demonstrate the scalability of our method.
 BA-solver maintains global coherence and rich textural details at higher 512 resolutions with only 7 NFEs.

 \textbf{Comparison with One- or Few-step Generation Methods.} Table~\ref{tab:efficiency_comparison} highlights the superior efficiency of our proposed BA-solver compared to state-of-the-art one- or few-step generation methods.
 Notably, BA-solver demonstrates unprecedented training efficiency, converging in just 250 iterations (with a batch size of 4,096).
 This stands in stark contrast to competitors such as iCT and MeanFlow, which typically require hundreds of thousands of iterations (\eg, 313K--800K) to achieve comparable FID.
 Furthermore, BA-solver is highly parameter-efficient.
 By freezing the heavy backbone, it requires optimizing only 6M parameters, whereas other methods often necessitate fine-tuning the entire model (over 675M parameters).
 Despite these orders-of-magnitude reductions in both training iterations and trainable parameters, BA-solver achieves a state-of-the-art FID of \textbf{1.85} at 8 NFE.
-Additionally, while prior methods are often rigidly optimized for specific low-step regimes and fail to scale with increased NFEs (\eg, MeanFlow's FID degrades to 5.58 with 5 NFE), BA-solver offers a robust, low-cost solution that excels in both training efficiency and generation quality.
+Additionally, while prior methods are often rigidly optimized for specific low-step regimes and fail to scale with increased NFEs (\eg, MeanFlow's FID degrades to 5.58 with 5 NFE due to fixed CFG scale during training), BA-solver offers a robust, low-cost solution that excels in both training efficiency and generation quality.
+A detailed version of Table~\ref{tab:efficiency_comparison} is in the appendix.

 \textbf{BA-solver for Image Editing.} BA-solver facilitates high-quality image editing by leveraging the reversibility of FM ODEs.
 As shown in Figure~\ref{fig:image_editing}, BA-solver successfully transforms various object classes on class-conditional ImageNet-$256^2$ in 10 NFEs (\eg, changing a ``Dog'' to a ``Cat'').
 In contrast, most existing training-based one- or few-step generation methods lack this capability due to disruption of the FM ODEs' mathematical structure.